 endDate:as desired; default is 3000-01-01

 You can set the end date to a predetermined number of hours from the current time, or you can accept the default of the year 3000 (which is "never").
-If the emboss process has not yet run, the emboss process skips the card for emboss; otherwise, it is too late to cancel or pause the emboss.
+If the emboss process has not yet run, the emboss process skips the card for emboss; otherwise, it is too late to pause the emboss.

 To resume the emboss process for the card, you can let the feature expire, or you can call Set Account Feature again to set feature type 30 to